The Brave Little Berry

 Our Story

 At Vermont Elderberry we consciously nurture the cycle of sustainability.
-We've transformed a worn-out old dairy farm into a healthy, vibrant soil community.
-Our operation is solar-powered, and our berries thrive in the rich alluvial bottomland.
-Elderberries and other indigenous plants evolved in bioregion; planting them discourages invasive species.
-We also grow currants, gooseberries, raspberries, blackberries, aronia, kiwi berries, chestnuts, hazelnuts, and butternuts--a diverse variety of most indigenous fruits and nuts.
+We've transformed a worn-out old dairy farm into a healthy, vibrant soil community, where indigenous (native to the northeast US) shrubs and trees produce food and medicine for us.
+Our operation is solar-powered.
+Our berries and other crops thrive in the rich, alluvial Connecticut River bottomland.
+Elderberries and other native plants evolved in our bioregion, one reason why strong communities of native plants discourage invasive species.
+We also grow currants, gooseberries, raspberries, blackberries, aronia, kiwi berries, chestnuts, hazelnuts, and butternuts--a diverse variety of indigenous fruits and nuts.

 Our Product

 We produce and sell frozen, small-batch elderberry juice made exclusively from organic elderberries grown on our family farm.
 Each batch is pressed right after harvest to ensure maximum flavor and potency.
-As in tradition with elderberry, our juice is heated to 170 °F (76.5 °C) after pressing.
+As is traditional with elderberry, our juice is heated to 170 °F (76.5 °C) after pressing.

 1 quart PET bottle